-This list of things to do in Maui in June contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.
+This list of things to do in Maui in June was written by Hawaii travel expert Marcie Cheung and contains affiliate links which means if you purchase something from one of my affiliate links, I may earn a small commission that goes back into maintaining this blog.

 Visiting Hawaii in June is a fantastic idea.
 The Island of Maui is absolutely beautiful in the summer months and offers a wide variety of fun activities and sights.

 From the beautiful Maui weather in June to the amazing events and festivals, you are sure to find something that everyone will enjoy.